-The Nomination Committee which comprises of Paul Dolan and Kevin Milne will meet at least once a year and is responsible for the process of reviewing replacement or additional Directors, the monitoring of compliance with applicable laws, regulations and corporate governance guidance and making appropriate recommendations to the Board.
+The Nomination Committee which comprises of the Non-executive Directors and the Chairman & CEO meets at least once a year and is responsible for the process of reviewing replacement or additional Directors, the monitoring of compliance with applicable laws, regulations and corporate governance guidance and making appropriate recommendations to the Board.

 10. Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Company encourages regular communications with its various stakeholder groups and aims to ensure that all communications concerning the Group’s activities are clear, fair and accurate.
 Quarterly updates are announced via RNS and are available on our website and users can register to be alerted when announcements or details of presentations and events are posted onto the website.